Visiting Tuttle Orchards

 We grow our apples sustainably, but we are not organic.
 We use the integrated pest management system (IPM) here at the orchard to care for our plants and trees.

 The Indiana Department of Environmental Management defines IPM as: “a system that focuses on reducing pests by using a series of pest management techniques that are safe for the environment and children and use both non-chemical and chemical methods.”
 In following IPM practices, we use a combination of biological, chemical, behavioral, cultural, and genetic factors to control pests in the orchard.
 In using IPM, spraying is not our only method of eliminating bugs and other pests.
-Instead, we use things like sampling plant nutrition, planting more disease resistant varieties, using natural predictors to control pests, and others to control pests.
+Instead, we use things like sampling plant nutrition, planting more disease resistant varieties, using natural predators to control pests, and others to control pests.
 A great deal of research has been done by Purdue University and other universities in the country to develop safe, good growing practices that can bring a balance to controlling pests through chemicals and other methods.

 The term Organic refers to growing produce without the use of genetically modified organisms or synthetic pesticides.
 There are three main reasons why we do not grow our apples to be labeled organic.
 Here are the three: